lgibelli/singularity-docs/index.rst

 that if someone obtained our container and tried to change it, they could not.
-They could easily use the same recipe that you used (it is provided as metadata inside the container), or convert your container to one of the writable formats above using .
+They could easily use the same recipe that you used (it is provided as metadata inside the container), or convert your container to one of the writable formats above using ``build`` .
 So your work can still be extended.

 Recommended Production Build